Tips on how to become a better guitarist

 3. Find a consistent time and place to practice; try to get into a routine.

 4. Have your practice time be as distraction free as possible.
+Get in a room, shut the door and put your phone on airplane mode.

 5. Set realistic long term goals.
 For example: